Fence Calculator (Panels & Posts)

 Assumptions to double-check

-• This is a straight-run estimate; gates/corners can increase post count.
+• This is a planning estimate; corners, ends, and gates can increase post count and hardware.

-• Panel systems vs picket systems differ—confirm how your product is sold.
+• Panel systems vs picket systems differ—confirm how your fence is sold and installed.

 Buying tips